 IAFP Opposes HHS decision to not recommend COVID vaccine for children and pregnant people.
 IAFP President Elect Corinne Kohler, MD, FAAFP was interviewed by the Chicago Sun-Times with our reaction and concerns generated by this ruling.

-Celebrating the Match: Carl Lambert, Jr., MD, and past IAFP student board member Haley Bylina from the Rush Family Medicine Leadership program were featured on the WGN-TV 5pm news on March 21 with Match Day celebrations, including Haley’s match to the Advocate Lutheran General Family Medicine Residency program in Park Ridge.
-They also focused on the need to bring more physicians in to family medicine.
+Celebrating the Match: Carl Lambert, Jr., MD, and past IAFP student board member Haley Bylina from the Rush Family Medicine Leadership program were featured on the WGN-TV 5pm news on March 21 with Match Day celebrations.
 Watch it here.

 Thomas Huggett, MD was featured by the University of Chicago on March 14 as one of their graduates making a difference through Street Medicine and health care for those experiencing homelessness.